vijaybioinfo/DICE_Lung/README.md

 DICE Lung
 ===========

 Repo for our manuscript presenting the DICE tissue project.
-Check out our manuscript:
+Check out our manuscript (available soon):
-- *Impact of genetic variants on gene expression in tissue-resident immune cells*
+- *Tissue-resident immune cells drive genetic risk in autoimmune and infectious diseases*

 We have splitted the process into seven main sections:
 - Variant calling (based on WGS data)